LaxarJS/laxar/docs/manuals/adapters.md

 All widget adapters must implement the following four methods, to support creation and destruction of controller and view:

-* `createController`: called without arguments to instantiate the widget controller.
+* `createController`: called to instantiate the widget controller.
+  The argument is a config map, currently only having an `onBeforeControllerCreation` function as single property.
+  This function acts as integration point for widget tests and should be called by the adapter just before the controller is instantiated.
+  It expects the `environment` as first and all readily prepared injections for the widget as second argument.

-  The adapter must provide the widget controller with the `context` from the widget loader environment.
+  When instantiating the widget controller, the adapter must provide it with the `context` from the widget loader environment.
   Because the view has not been setup at this point in time, the adapter should not yet manipulate the anchor element, nor make it available to the widget controller.

 * `domAttachTo`: called with a widget area as the first argument, and an optional (template) html string as the second argument.